 At the time of my visit in November 2019, I had heard about this trend in New York of a few dishes in one restaurant and then a few more in another.
 For my second visit to Clamato, I had two dishes there and then moved on to Le Servan – run by Bertrand’s wife Tatiana – for another two.

-Le Servan is a 15-minute walk away from rue de Charonne, up the back streets and towards the northern end of Père Lachaise, the famous Parisian cemetery.
-It’s a place for more hearty courses and for more pepper and spice.
+Le Servan is a 15-minute walk north from rue de Charonne, up the back streets and towards the northern end of Père Lachaise, the famous Parisian cemetery.
+It’s a place for more hearty courses and more pepper and spice.
 Like at Clamato, I sat at the bar.
 Everyone from the neighbourhood seemed to be there.

-After a finishing-off coffee at Le Servan, I wandered to Bastille, stopping off to buy some granola and bread at Ten Belles Bread – the suppliers of bread to Septime and Clamato.
-I also could not help but marvel at the architecture in the 11th arrondissement – once home to the industry of Paris, and now to some of the city’s finest eating places.
+After a finishing-off coffee at Le Servan, I wandered to Bastille, stopping off to buy some granola and bread at Ten Belles Bread – the suppliers of bread to Séptime and Clamato – or at least they did back in 2019.
+I also could not help but marvel at the architecture of the 11th arrondissement – once full of small factories, and now home to some of the city’s finest eating places.